rpaut03l/poisonedrag-ragshield-group6-iitj_TriShieldRAG/docs/study/RAGSHIELD_THEORY.md

 ---

 <a id="h-scale"></a>
-## H. Does This Scale to 2 Million Documents?
+## H. Does This Work at 2 Million Documents?

 **Short answer: the RING MATH stays exactly the same.
 Only the RETRIEVAL step (before Ring 1 even runs) needs an upgrade.**